CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 However, the `ObservableRecipient` provides an `OnDeactivated` method which should be used to provide the same functionality as `Cleanup`.

+`OnDeactivated` in the MVVM Toolkit will also unregister all of the registered messenger events when called.

 ```csharp
 // MvvmLight
 this.Cleanup();